angnisodais/OOP-Final_Project/README.md

 🎯 Objective Create and publish a Python library (package) that applies Object-Oriented Programming (OOP) principles to a data science application.
 You will collaborate as a group, manage your project on GitHub, and publish your package to PyPI, complete with documentation.

 # Folders
-- Fanal PRoject/ — chosen library implementation
+- Final Project/ — chosen library implementation
 - Report/ — weekly narrative reports and peer evaluations
 - Documentation / — UML, screenshots, and design materials